 Another way of viewing the influence of rainfall, and non-point sources (NPS) by extension, is to determine whether the creek is flowing at baseflow or some higher flow conditions at the time the sample is taken.
 As highlighted by the research presented above, this is not an entirely understood method of drawing conclusions about NPSs, but may provide some insight into any correlation between elevated creek flows and bacteria concentrations.
-Figure 4 shows the two variable plotted together, with flow represented by staff gauge height.
-This plot does not appear to show more than a minor degree of correlation at best.
+Figure 4 shows the two variables plotted together, with flow represented by staff gauge height.
+This plot shows some degree of correlation.
 While more sampling may demonstrate a more decided relationship, it is not necessarily expected that this comparison would yield a high degree of correlation.
 The staff gauge reading is only able to provide a single measurement, which may be used as a surrogate for flow, but does not give information on whether the sample occurred during the rising or falling limb (or the peak) of a hydrograph.
 It also does not indicate whether the sample occurred during the "first flush" of a single event, several days after a major event, or any other potentially important considerations.
-Therefore, while it is likely that with the accumulation of a large sample set a slight positive correlation will emerge, it is not unreasonable to see no apparent correlation after 59 samples have been collected during a variety of conditions.
+Therefore, while it is likely that with the accumulation of a large sample set a positive correlation will emerge, it is not unreasonable to see only a weak correlation after 60 samples have been collected during a variety of conditions.